hyacinth04/firewall_setup/README.md

 # Firewall Configuration and Testing (Windows & Linux UFW)

-This repository contains the documentation and evidence for Task: Setup and Use a Firewall on Windows/Linux.
-The project objective was to demonstrate the ability to configure, test, and manage basic network filtering rules across two different operating systems.
+This repository contains the documentation and evidence for the network security task focusing on firewall configuration and management across two distinct operating systems.

 Project Objective
-To configure and test firewall rules to selectively allow or block network traffic, specifically:

-Block (DENY): Telnet traffic on TCP Port 23 (Temporary Test Rule)
+The primary goal was to successfully implement, test, and manage specific packet filtering rules:

-Allow (ALLOW): Secure Shell (SSH) traffic on TCP Port 22 (Persistent Rule)
+ALLOW Secure Shell (SSH) traffic on TCP Port 22.

-Theoretical Summary: How Firewalls Filter Traffic
-A firewall acts as a security checkpoint, examining network packets against a defined Rule Set to determine whether traffic is allowed or blocked.
-Filtering is primarily based on:

-IP Address: Source and Destination.

-Protocol: TCP or UDP.

-Port Number: The application channel (e.g., 22, 23, 80).

-Traffic is processed top-down through the rules.
-The first rule to match the packet determines the action (ALLOW, DENY, or REJECT).
-If no rule matches, the firewall applies its Default Policy (typically DENY).
+DENY (Block) Telnet traffic on TCP Port 23 as a temporary test of the block mechanism.

+Restore the system state by removing the temporary block rule.

-Tools and Environment
+Technologies & Environment
 Component

 Role

-Notes
+Firewall Tool Used

 Host OS

 Windows 10/11

-Used for local testing and running the VM.
+Windows Defender Firewall with Advanced Security (GUI)

 Virtualization

 Oracle VirtualBox

-Used to host the Linux Server VM.
+N/A

 Guest OS

 Ubuntu 24.04 LTS Server

-Used for command-line firewall configuration.

-Firewalls

-Windows Defender Firewall with Advanced Security (GUI)

-UFW (Uncomplicated Firewall) on Linux (CLI)
+UFW (Uncomplicated Firewall) (CLI)

+Verification

+telnet utility

+sudo ufw status verbose

-Key Steps Performed
+Key Steps & Commands Demonstrated
-This project demonstrated the ability to handle both Graphical and Command-Line firewall management:
+The project involved documenting both GUI and CLI steps to manage firewall policies.

 Windows Firewall (GUI)
-Created an Outbound Rule using the GUI to explicitly Block TCP Port 23.
+Created a specific Outbound Rule to block TCP Port 23.

-Verified the rule using the telnet 127.0.0.1 23 command, proving the firewall successfully enforced the block policy.
+Verified the policy by attempting a connection using telnet 127.0.0.1 23 from the Command Prompt, confirming the firewall enforced the block.

-Linux Firewall (UFW - CLI)
+Created a persistent Inbound Rule to allow TCP Port 22.

+Linux UFW (CLI)
+The following commands were executed sequentially on the Ubuntu Server VM:

+Step

+Command

+Purpose

+1.

+sudo ufw enable

+Activates the UFW service.

+2.

+sudo ufw deny 23/tcp

+Implements the temporary block rule.

+3.

-Enabled the UFW service using sudo ufw enable.
+sudo ufw allow 22/tcp

-Applied a block rule (sudo ufw deny 23/tcp) and an allow rule (sudo ufw allow 22/tcp).
+Implements the persistent allow rule.

+4.

-Verified the state using sudo ufw status numbered (Step 2).
+sudo ufw status numbered

+Verifies the rules and retrieves their assigned numbers.

+5.

-Used the sudo ufw delete [NUMBER] command to carefully remove the temporary Port 23 block rules (Step 6).
+sudo ufw delete [NUMBER]

+Cleans up the environment by removing the temporary Port 23 block rule(s).
-Restored the final state to only allow SSH traffic (Port 22).

-Deliverables
-The final report (Firewall_Report.pdf) contains the full documentation, including:

-A summary of how packet filtering firewalls operate.

-Screenshots documenting every required step and command.

-Final verification of the clean state on both systems.
+6.

+sudo ufw status verbose

+Final verification, confirming only Port 22 is active.

+Report & Evidence
+All detailed steps, command outputs, a summary of firewall operation, and required verification screenshots are contained in the main submission document: Firewall_Report.md.